VandinLab/gRosSo/README.md

 The parameters (alpha, delta, theta, and the input/output datasets) must be changed directly in the source code.
 Remember to re-compile if you modified the source code.

-The program writes to the standard output the results shown in Table 5 of the paper.
+The program stores in the output file the SP mined.
+The results are shown in Table 5 of the paper.

-If you prefer to launch the execution in background storing the standard output of the class in a file, execute:
+If you prefer to launch the execution in background, execute:
 ```
 java -XmxRG -cp ../lib/fastutil-8.3.1.jar:.
-SP > SPTest.txt &
+SP &
 ```
-where SPTest.txt is the file to store the standard output of the class.

-## gRosSo with other Datasets
+## Execute gRosSo with other Datasets
 If you want to execute gRosSo using your own datasets to mine statistically robust sequential patterns, you can follow the instructions to reproduce the experiments of the paper on real datasets, changing the input/output datasets and the desired parameters for the execution directly in the source code.
+Remember to re-compile if you modified the source code.
+The dataset must be in the [SPMF format](http://www.philippe-fournier-viger.com/spmf/PrefixSpan.php).

 ## License
 This project is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.